SyedAsimRazaNaqvi/BlogApp-Kotlin-/README.md

 # BlogApp-Kotlin-

-User can register
-User can view all blogs
-User can add, update, delete blogs
+User can register.
+User can view all blogs.
+User can add, update, delete blogs.